 When I was making big bucks in finance, the tax bill was equally big bucks.
-The only saving grace was seeing my after tax paycheck increase after the maximum taxable income threshold for Social Security was breached each year.
+The only saving grace was seeing my after-tax paycheck increase after the maximum taxable income threshold for Social Security was breached each year.

 The flip side of this is that as the taxable maximum increases, so does the maximum amount of earnings used by the SSA to calculate retirement benefits.

 Given we have a progressive tax system in America with Alternative Minimum Tax (AMT) and deduction phaseouts, I've calculated that the optimal Adjusted Gross Income is roughly $250,000, +/- $50,000.
-At $250,000, $131,500 of the earnings is free from the 6.2% Social Security tax.
+At $250,000, $112,300 of the earnings is free from the 6.2% FICA tax.